morgangere/Loan_Approval/README.md

 closer look at them may be required.

 ### Report
-The report goes into more detail showing how the coding was actually preformed and it is explained along with further insights not shown in this readme.
+The report goes into more detail showing how the coding was preformed and it is explained along with further insights not shown in this readme.
 It also contains a sentiment analysis.